 I was inspired to join this community because I didn't know if I was going to make friends.
 SFU is a large school and there are always rumours about how you can’t really find friends here, but you can take initiatives to make friends.

-Des'ree, international student, 1st year, Beedie School of Business
+Des'ree, international undergraduate, 1st year, Beedie School of Business

-You won't find many communities like the Global Community.
+You won't find many communities like this one.
 This is a program where you feel welcomed in the midst of other fellow international students that share the same struggles of missing home, family and friends.

 There is a lot that comes with being new to an environment under a different educational system.
 Global Community allowed me to meet new people, it gave me a sense of belonging which eased off the stress and the burden.

-As a first year student in the Global Community, I feel more comfortable with the university I am attending, and finding this little community makes me feel more at home.
+As a first year student in the Global Connections Program, I feel more comfortable with the university I am attending, and finding this little community makes me feel more at home.

 It’s been amazing being part of this community!